 For more information, contact the Office of Financial Assistance.

-You’re ready to become a St. Mary’s Rattler.
+You’re ready to become a St. Mary’s University Rattler.
 Great!
-To officially accept your offer of admission and reserve your seat at St. Mary’s, you need to complete the enrollment confirmation process (ECP).
+To officially accept your offer of admission and reserve your seat at St. Mary’s, you need to complete the Enrollment Confirmation Process (ECP).

-5. Complete all sections of the enrollment confirmation form.
+- Read the instructions carefully.
+Complete all sections of the Enrollment Confirmation form.

 Step-by-step Guide to complete ECP

-- If you are planning to live on campus, you must submit your housing deposit in addition to the enrollment deposit in the enrollment confirmation process.
+Your housing application for the 2024-2025 academic year is available under the New Undergraduate section in Gateway.
+If you are planning to or are required to live on campus, you must complete the housing application and submit your $100 housing application fee, in addition to the $200 enrollment deposit in the Enrollment Confirmation Process through Gateway.

 Apply for on-campus housing

 As a new student, your academic advisers will register you for your first semester of classes.
-The Academic Advising Office will reach out to you via your St. Mary’s email regarding registration.
+The Office of Academic Advising will reach out to you via your St. Mary’s University email regarding registration.

 - ALL first-time students are required to take Accuplacer AAF regardless of SAT/ACT score, AP scores, and extra-institutional credits (dual or otherwise) to get the most accurate math placement information to your academic adviser as they are building your student schedule.

 - A transfer student, not transferring math credits, is also required to take Accuplacer AAF.